 Maintain PH2 units within the mid-range and increase spill up to a maximum of 150 kcfs to avoid causing erosion in the spillway stilling basin.

-Then, increase PH2 units above the mid-range to the 1% upper limit in order from south to north (Unit 11 to Unit 18).
-NOTIFY FPOM ASAP (no later than 3 workdays) and nclude in the Weekly Report.
+Then, increase PH2 units above the mid-range to the 1% upper limit prioritizing B2FGE modified units first (11, 18, 15, …) then the remaining unmodified units in order from south to north.
+Include 1% operation summary in the Weekly Report.

 Then, increase spill above 150 kcfs, up to 180 kcfs.
 PH2 UNITS MAY ONLY BE OPERATED ABOVE THE MID-RANGE WHEN SPILL IS BETWEEN 150 KCFS AND 180 KCFS.